marcelochaves95/Pathfinding/README.md

 ## Artificial Intelligence

-Artificial intelligence in Unity using graphs and the pathfinding RTA* algorithm.
+Artificial intelligence in Unity using graphs and the pathfinding LRTA* algorithm.

 ## License